shelleyolivia/learn-tutorials/celo/how-to-successfully-connect-to-a-celo-wallet-with-a-react-native-dapp.md

 }
 ```

-Create a `store.ts` file in the store folder
+Create a `store.ts` file in the store folder:

 ```javascript
 // This is where the store is setup.
 This is where redux updates the state of the store based on the user actions.